jesusam11/credit-risk-classification/README.md

 - Class Imbalance Impact: The large difference in class sizes (18,765 healthy loans vs. 619 high-risk loans) favors predicting the 0 class.
 This imbalance results in a slightly lower performance on class 1.

 In conclusion, the model is excellent at predicting healthy loans, though it could be optimized further for identifying high-risk loans.
 Handling class imbalance, such as by adjusting decision thresholds or using oversampling/undersampling techniques, may improve predictions for high-risk loans (1).

+## Source Files

+Credit_Risk\credit_risk_classification.ipynb - notebook that contains all requirements as listed in instructions

+Credit_Risk\Resources\lending_data.csv - source of data used in notebook